kstenschke/doShell/README.md

 Web browsers than can send-out data to the open port, via HTTP POST invoked by JavaScript run from the browser's devConsole.

+#### Enable CORS in Firefox

+Open Firefox, and on the address bar, type about:config.

+Click on I'll be careful,I promise!".

+Search for security.fileuri.strict_origin_policy.

+Right-click and select Toggle to change the value from true to false.

+Close the browser and launch it again.

+In Chrome, cross scripting is handled automatically

 ## Runtime macros